 Figure 6.

-Comparison of NREL and ANL (Wu et al. 2013) estimates of green water used to grow biomass (in M3 Mg-1) by state.
-The comparison for corn grain is shown in frame A and for soybean in frame B. Green dots represent stations in the NREL data and county averages in the ANL data.
+Comparison of Nation Renewable Energy Laboratory (BioSpatial H2O) and Argonne National Laboratory (Wu et al. 2013) estimates of green water use

+Green water used to grow biomass in M3 Mg-1 by state.
+The comparison for corn grain is shown in frame A and for soybeans in frame B. Green dots represent stations in the NREL data, and county averages in the ANL data.
 Box and whiskers represent the average value along with the 2.5th, 25th, 50th, 75th, and 90th percentiles.

 Frame A